ymath-io/block-editor/README.md

 * practice problems

 ## Known bugs
 * "Make Course" from menu bar does not work.
-Must either hit "enter" or the green button.
+Must either hit "enter" or the ~~green~~ blue button.